South Bank London

 Queen Elizabeth Hall Roof Garden

-WHEN: 1 April until mid-September
+WHEN: 1 April until late September

 This peaceful space on top of the Queen Elizabeth Hall (reached via those iconic yellow staircases) has become a much-loved feature of the Southbank Centre.
-Open throughout Tuesday to Sunday spring and summer the garden is home to over 200 wild native plants, a luscious lawn and some of South Bank’s best views.
+The lush garden is home to over 200 wild native plants, wildflowers and trees, with grassy lawns, deckchairs and some of South Bank’s best views.
+The garden has its own casual pop-up Roof Garden Bar & Kitchen serving wines, beers and soft drinks.

 Street food on the South Bank by KERB